Derks14/Habari/README.md

 ## About
 This is a simple mobile application that serves news from a certain RSS feed.
 ## Goal
-The goal of this project
+The goal of this project solve Qodehub's intership challenge
 ## Features
 With this mobile application;
 - You can view a lists of news item